Part 1 here

 While the Axial Age was just the beginning of Western creativity, it was the apex of Oriental creativity.
 Don’t believe world historians and academics.
 They are pathologically anti-Western.
 They employ reason in a rather truncated manner; their concern is not with “what happened in the past” but with teaching a history that justifies the political goal of transforming European nations into race-mixed culture.
 They cannot be trusted to tell students the truth; we must get rid of them if we are to re-establish our connection with the logos the Presocratics handed to us.

-1. Tao Te Ching, Trans. by Sam Hamill, 2005: 6.
+1. Tao Te Ching, trans. by Sam Hamill, 2005: 6.

-2. Francois Jullien, Detour and Access: Strategies of Meaning in China and Greece, 2000: 9.
+2. François Jullien, Detour and Access: Strategies of Meaning in China and Greece, 2000: 9.

 3. Ibid., 17.